awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisfirehose-deliverystream-dynamicpartitioningconfiguration.md

 # AWS::KinesisFirehose::DeliveryStream DynamicPartitioningConfiguration<a name="aws-properties-kinesisfirehose-deliverystream-dynamicpartitioningconfiguration"></a>

 The `DynamicPartitioningConfiguration` property type specifies the configuration of the dynamic partitioning mechanism that creates targeted data sets from the streaming data by partitioning it based on partition keys\.
-Partitioning keys may be applied using a [ProcessingConfiguration](#aws-properties-kinesisfirehose-deliverystream-processingconfiguration.md).

 ## Syntax<a name="aws-properties-kinesisfirehose-deliverystream-dynamicpartitioningconfiguration-syntax"></a>